mksingh8/sales_incentives_spark_data_engineering/docs/readme.md

-The main.py (heart of the application) is created from the scratch, a lot of modifications are done in order to tighten the loose ends within the project.
+The main.py (heart of the application) is created from scratch, a lot of modifications are done in order to tighten the loose ends within the project.
 I have used Ubuntu os and pyCharm ide to write the code for this spark app.

 The base code is taken from Manish's repo.